 Delights of the Danube (Fly & Cruise)

-Aboard the state of the art Amadeus Queen, which comes replete with its own swimming pool amongst other cutting-edge facilities, experience the magic of the blue Danube from the elegance of Imperial Vienna, to the twin-cities of Buda and Pest.
+On this marvellous cruise, experience the magic of the blue Danube from the elegance of Imperial Vienna, to the twin cities of Buda and Pest.

 Step back in time to the eras of the Ottoman Empire and the Kingdom of the Habsburgs, all whilst enjoying the surroundings of your ultra modern and comfortable cruise ship.
-There are also lots of included opportunities to taste specialties of each region you sail through, completing a cruise that is a real treat for the senses.
+There are also lots of included opportunities to taste the specialties of each region you sail through, creating a cruise that is a real treat for all the senses.

 Fly from your choice of airport to Budapest, on arrival you'll be met at the airport for the transfer to your ship, the Amadeus Queen.
 We meet the Amadeus Queen or Silver II and are welcomed with a cocktail in the lounge before dinner.
 Later take in the illuminated sights as we sail around the city.
 We are also treated to a performance from a local Hungarian folk band in the lounge.

-This morning we enjoy a guided coach tour, introducing us to Budapest's main sights.
-We pass impressive buildings and monuments on both sides of the Danube, including the neo-Gothic Parliament building, the magnificent State Opera House and St Stephen's Basilica, Budapest Castle, Matthias Church and Fishermen's Bastion.
-We return to the ship for lunch, after which you have some free time before we begin cruising to Bratislava.
-Our departure time means we arrive at the scenic Danube Bend just as the sun sets.
+This morning we enjoy a guided coach and walking tour, introducing us to Budapest's main sights.
+We pass impressive buildings and monuments on both sides of the Danube, including the neo- Gothic Parliament building, the magnificent State Opera House and St Stephen's Basilica, Budapest Castle, Matthias Church and Fishermen's Bastion.
+We return to the ship for lunch, after which you have some free time before we begin cruising to Bratislava, passing through the splendid Danube Bend along the way.
 This section of the river has a long and fascinating history and from the sun deck or panoramic windows in the bar, you'll be able to see castle ruins, churches, pretty houses hidden in the hills and dense forests, all soaked in the golden glow of twilight.